-The chair wobbles, becomes still.
+The chair wobbles, stills.

-The fruitfly approaches the backpost.
+The fruitfly heads for the backpost.

-When the Man is sleeping (which he does fitfully), or drinking Vodka (as he often does in the evenings), or daydreaming (which he rarely does), or when, years from now, he is lying on his deathbed in his last throes, the memory of the chair post, the laptop bag, the strap — and all the other meaningless minutiae — even the fruitfly — will percolate up from within him as though from a loudly boiling kettle.
+When the man is sleeping (which he does fitfully), or drinking Vodka (which does eagerly), or daydreaming (which he does rarely), or when, years from now, he is lying in his deathbed in his last throes, the memory of the chair post, the laptop bag, the strap — and all the other “meaningless” minutiae — even the fruitfly — will percolate up from within him as though from a loudly boiling kettle.